SDSURocketProject/Git-Workshop/README.md

 # Github Workshop

-This repo is an interactive guide to using Git with the SDSURP Gitlab Server, as well as a reference for git usage.
+This repo is an interactive guide to using Git with the SDSURP GitLab Server, as well as a reference for git usage.

 The CI/CD Automated system will run a series of checks to let you know if you completed the activity successfully